Julius Curtis Lewis Jr.: Private life and philanthropy

 Lewis married Nancy Nelson and together they had six children and 11 grandchildren.
 He was an avid yachtsman, amateur radio operator (FCC EXTRA Class), family man, and Sunday School teacher (church deacon).
 The businessman and former mayor was one of Georgia's leading figures in the 20th century and one of the South's most generous philanthropists.

-In a local TV interview with WTOC-TV that aired just after Lewis' 2005 funeral, then-Savannah mayor Dr. Otis S. Johnson stated that "Curtis Lewis was Savannah's most generous philanthropist.
+In a local TV interview with WTOC-TV that aired just after Lewis' 2005 funeral, then-Savannah Mayor Otis Johnson stated that "Curtis Lewis was Savannah's most generous philanthropist.
 The question is who is going to pick up where he left off."
-That same day former Savannah Congressman Jack Kingston offered a similar sentiment on Lewis' beneficence to the hostess city, stating: "Not since James Oglethorpe has someone done for Savannah what Mr. J.C.
+That same day then Georgia District 1 Congressman (Where Savannah is located in) Jack Kingston offered a similar sentiment on Lewis' beneficence to the hostess city, stating: "Not since James Oglethorpe has someone done for Savannah what Mr. J.C.
 Lewis, Jr. did in his lifetime."